bseright/rock-paper-scissors/README.md

-This is an animated of Rock, Paper, Scissors.
+This is an animated game of Rock, Paper, Scissors.

 What I learned doing this project: